About the group

 - Ensuring that the core issues emerging from these conversations are fed back to researchers, policy makers, practitioners to ensure that research and practice are shaped by these conversations.

-To address and reduce the stigma and isolation encountered by those with a rare disease by striving to achieve three goals:
+To address and reduce the stigma and isolation encountered by those with a rare condition by striving to achieve three goals:

-1. To make accessible to all the lived experience of and latest research about rare diseases.
+1. To make accessible to all the lived experience of and latest research about rare conditions.

-2. To stimulate new conversations about what it means to have a rare disease.
+2. To stimulate new conversations about what it means to have a rare condition.

-3. To ensure rare disease research is informed by these experiences and conversations.
+3. To ensure research into rare conditions is informed by these experiences and conversations.